-NATO Secretary General Jens Stoltenberg said on December 1 that he told Turkish President Recep Tayyip Erdogan that “the time has come” for Sweden to become a member of the military alliance.
+NATO Secretary General Jens Stoltenberg said on December 1 that he had told Turkish President Recep Tayyip Erdogan that “it is time” for Sweden to become a member of the military alliance.

-In an interview with AP news agency, Secretary General Stoltenberg confirmed that he had called on Turkey to complete the process during a meeting with President Erdogan on December 1 on the sidelines of the 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28) taking place in Dubai, United Arab Emirates (UAE).
+In an interview with the Associated Press, Secretary-General Stoltenberg confirmed that he had urged Turkey to complete the process during his meeting with President Erdogan on December 1st, on the sidelines of the 28th Conference of Parties to the United Nations Framework Convention on Climate Change (COP28) held in Dubai, United Arab Emirates (UAE).

-“I met President Erdogan this morning and I reiterated my message that the time has come to complete Sweden’s NATO accession process… I cannot give an exact date, but I welcome President Erdogan’s submission of the relevant documents to the Turkish parliament a few weeks ago,” Mr. Stoltenberg said.
+Mr. Stoltenberg shared: “I met with President Erdogan this morning and I reiterated my message that it is time to complete Sweden’s NATO accession process… I cannot give an exact timeframe, but I welcome President Erdogan’s submission of the relevant documents to the Turkish Parliament a few weeks ago.”

-Türkiye and Hungary are the two remaining NATO member states that have not formally accepted Sweden's request to join.
+Türkiye and Hungary are the two remaining NATO member states that have not yet officially approved Sweden's membership application.

-Ankara has delayed Stockholm's approval of its NATO membership bid for more than a year, accusing Sweden of not taking Türkiye's security concerns, including its fight against Kurdish militants, seriously.
+Ankara has delayed the approval process for Stockholm's NATO membership application for over a year, while accusing Sweden of disregarding Türkiye's security concerns, including its fight against Kurdish militants.

 Source